SAP/PyRFC/doc/client.rst

 2. Parameters are represented as key-value pairs in a dictionary.
 For more complex types, the value is a dictionary (for structures) or a list of dictionaries (for tables).
+3. ABAP does not allow IMPORT and EXPORT parameters with the same name, preventing name clashes on Python side

 .. _client-printdescription: